nextcloud/memegen/README.md

 This app adds:

-- A search provider for memes
 - A link reference provider to render links to memes in Talk and Text
-- A custom link picker to get meme links with user provided captions
+- A custom SmartPicker dialog to generate memes with user provided captions

 ![memegen_2](https://github.com/MB-Finski/memegen/assets/64466176/353e1a73-f16b-4c3d-a8c6-b5244728d45c)